 100 crave-worthy recipes, from breakfast to dessert, remastered with at least 50% less sugar (and sometimes no sugar at all).

-Easy ways to sweeten naturally, with whole fruits and vegetables, instead of added sugar.
-Bonus: more flavor and more filling!
+Learn to sweeten naturally, with fiber-rich fruits and vegetables, instead of added sugar.
+Bonus: foods are more flavorful and more filling!

 Evidence-based nutrition science and sound advice from a trusted pediatrician and professor at the forefront of sugar research.